MahmudShuvo/TeeBay/README.md

 1. Clone the repository. <br/>
 2. cd teebay-backend.
 Install yarn using "yarn install" command. <br/>
 3. set up env variable: DATABASE_URL="postgresql://postgres:MHshuvo@localhost:5432/test?schema=public"<br/>
-4.Set up prisma => "npx prisma generate", "npx prisma migrate dev --name init" <br/>
+4. Set up prisma => "npx prisma generate", "npx prisma migrate dev --name init" <br/>
 5. Run the server using "yarn run dev" command.
 This will start the server at `http://localhost:4000`.<br/>

 You can access the GraphQL Playground to interact with your API at `http://localhost:4000/graphql`.<br/>